Pulgasari/vanillax.js/README.md

 # vanillax.js
 I do love Vanilla JS but I ended up using these style very often.

+## Chainability

+All methods are chainable.
+Except the get- and has-methods which return boolean (true or false).

 ## Get Element(s)

 Get Single Element